 It is semi-arboreal, which means that it lives in trees and on the ground.

 It is nocturnal, active at night.
 It feeds on mice, rats, birds, bats, lizards, frogs, and toads.
-It lies in wait for its predators to come close to it, then it attacks.
+It lies in wait for its prey to come close to it, then it attacks.

 It is usually solitary.